toolhouse-community/mcp-server-toolhouse/README.md

 %APPDATA%/Claude/claude_desktop_config.json
 ```

-Modify the configuration file to include:
+Modify the configuration file to look like this:

 ```json
 {